rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 ## From Individuals

-Several people, on their personal time, created videos for others to enjoy for free.
+Several people, on their personal time, created videos for others to enjoy, for free:

 ### David Mahler